Where to Buy a Generator if You Want Power on Demand

 You can buy practically everything you need for the great outdoors at sporting goods stores, so it should come as no surprise that they carry generators!
 What is surprising, though, is that not all of these specialized retailers sell the machines.
 In fact, we only had luck with a few of the ones we checked.

 Additionally, Bass Pro Shops owns Cabela's, and both retail chains have basically the same selection, so they're better off being combined when discussed as a solution to where to buy a generator.
 But they're not the only outdoor game in town.
-Sportsman's Warehouse and Gander Outdoors are alternatives that sell generators alongside the usual outdoor gear.
+Sportsman's Warehouse and Camping World are alternatives that sell generators alongside the usual outdoor gear.

 Remember this if you're planning to shop these kinds of retailers, though: these stores sell equipment for outdoor activities, so you're likely only going to have portable generators to choose from.
 If you need a device that's more substantial, consider shopping elsewhere.
-As for pricing, it's no surprise we saw Bass Pro Shops and Cabela's have the same models from as little as $380.
-At Sportsman's Warehouse, meanwhile, you can expect to pay at least $300, and at Gander you can expect starting prices of around $268.
+As for pricing, it's no surprise we saw Bass Pro Shops and Cabela's have the same models from as little as $300.
+At Sportsman's Warehouse, meanwhile, you can expect to pay at least $300, as well, and at Camping World you can expect starting prices of around $200 or a little less.

 And at Least One Electronics Store